-In the past, when someone was out in the wild being chased by tigers, fear caused a ‘fight or flight’ response.
-In today’s society, fear leads us to procrastinate due to choice overload or purchase the latest iPhone, for example, due to fear of missing out.
-(Social media FOMO is THE worst, as any Millennial knows of course.)
+In the past, when someone was out in the wild being chased by tigers (you know, as you do), fear caused a ‘fight or flight’ response.
+In today’s society, fear leads us to procrastinate due to choice overload or, conversely, plunge headfirst into things due to fear of missing out.

-Read on to find out why and how fear influences purchase decisions, shoppers' biggest fears and how brands can get around these fears to ensure success.
+Read on to find out why and how fear influences purchase decisions, what are shoppers' biggest fears and how brands can get around these to ensure - ka-ching - success.

 Taking the leap.

 Everyone fears the unknown to some extent.
 People are also constantly in a rush, and let’s be honest… we can be pretty lazy.
 So, we tend to go with what we know.

 The art of selling a product means convincing a shopper to go into the unknown by giving your brand a try.
 Why should they take that leap?

 "Fear is the oldest and strongest emotion of mankind."

 (H. P. Lovecraft)